devlive-community/view-shadcn-ui/docs/components/button.md

-                ['circle', 'Whether to create a circle button', 'Boolean', 'false', '-'], ['loading', 'Whether to display loading', 'Boolean', 'false', '-'], ['color', 'Custom colors, supports all colors, and automatically calculates the color difference such as hover used', 'String', '-', 'All supported color values'], ]">
+                ['circle', 'Whether to create a circle button', 'Boolean', 'false', '-'], ['loading', 'Whether to display loading', 'Boolean', 'false', '-'], ['color', 'Custom colors, supports all colors, and automatically calculates the color difference such as hover used', 'String', '-', 'All supported color values'], ['ghost', 'Whether to create a ghost button', 'Boolean', 'false', '-'], ]">
 </ApiTable>